Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

 In our formal model, the client can start the protocol flow with any service provider requesting any resource.
 Hence, client can initiate sessions even with service providers it is not registered with and even with resources belonging to other clients.
 This models possible mistakes or social engineering attacks on the end user.

-During authentication to the IdP we assume that the end user will authenticate and consent only when the SP matches the service provider the client initiated the session with.
-Hence, we assume that the user is diligent enough to recognize the intended SP.

-Moreover, the client will remember the SP it initialed the protocol with and only again connect to that specific SP when it received the artifact from the SP.
-In the real world, this is implemented using a combination of relay state and browser cookies.

-Finally, client authentication to the IdP is also not part of the SAML standard, so we wrote our rules for client authentication.
-Before authentication occurs, client needs to be registered at IdP for witch we also wrote custom rules described in section \ref{section:parties}.
-Client has shared his $clientSecret$ (representing clients credentials) with IdP.
-While authenticating, after providing $clientSecret$ to the IdP over secure channel and after IdP successfully verifies the clients credentials, client is considered authenticated and IdP can now issue authentication assertion.
+Client authentication to the IdP is also not part of the SAML standard, so we created rules modelling simple client authentication.
+Firstly, client registration at IdP during system setup (see Section~\ref{section:parties}) sets up a shared secret $clientSecret$ between the client and IdP.
+While authenticating, after providing $clientSecret$ to the IdP over secure channel and after IdP successfully verifies it, the client is considered authenticated and IdP continues the protocol flow.